 Now, this isn’t just supposition.
 This is something I’ve struggled with most of my adult life.
 Yo-yo weight gain/loss, get fit fast/lose fat quick ideas were ten a penny.
 Owning a gym if anything made it worse.
 Long hours focused on the success of others can often create the pitfall of forgetting to look after yourself.

-Lisa, a nurse from Christchurch, and her story appears no different.
+Lisa, a nurse from Christchurch, and her story appear no different.
 A focus on others took hers away from herself.
 Thankfully, Lisa was able to make a concerted, long term effort to get herself back in shape.

 How Can I Do The Same?

-The greatest hindrance to to making a change is waiting until the time is right.
+The greatest hindrance to making a change is waiting until the time is right.
 There is never a right time, so just Start already!
 Remember, you are only ever a mouthful away from your next healthy meal.